Shakthii005/DMZ-NAT-ACL-CiscoPacketTracer/README.md

-# 🔐 Network Security Project: DMZ with ACL and NAT (Cisco Packet Tracer) with the help of ChatGpt
+# 🔒 Network Security Project: Configuring DMZ with NAT and ACL using Cisco Packet Tracer

 ## Summary